 When Kirshner devised The Archies concept he approached Dante and asked him to sing on the sessions (along with vocalists Toni Wine and Andy Kim).
 Jeff Barry – the power behind The Monkees – was recruited as producer.

-The non-existent group subsequently scored five Top Ten hits, including the #1 song, Sugar Sugar, which spent four weeks at the top of the US charts in August/September 1969.
+The non-existent group subsequently scored five Top Ten hits, including the song, Sugar Sugar, which replaced The Rolling Stones‘ Honky Tonk Woman at the top of the US charts and spent four weeks at #1 in August/September 1969.

 Despite The Archies cartoon characters being unknown in Britain, Sugar Sugar topped the charts there also, in November 1969.
 The song became the biggest-selling single of 1969 and was The Archies’ only UK hit.

 When The Archies project ended, Dante moved to Decca Records and recorded Tracy under the name The Cuff Links.
-He moved into radio and television commercials before eventually producing Mandy for Barry Manilow.
+He moved into radio and television commercials before eventually producing hits Mandy, I Write The Songs, Could It Be Magic?, Looks Like We Made It, Can’t Smile Without You and Copacabana for Barry Manilow.